-TO THE YALE DIVINITY SCHOOL LIBRARY, NEW HAVEN, CONNECTICUT

-I,\\\\\\, (hereinafter referred to as the Donor), hereby give, donate, and convey to the Yale Divinity School Library at Yale University for administration therein by the authorities thereof, material as listed and described in the appendix thereunto attached.
-The gift of these papers and other materials and of papers and materials that I may from time to time send to the Yale Divinity School Library in the future is made subject to the following terms and conditions:

-- 1. Title to the papers and other materials transferred hereunder will pass to Yale University as of the date of signing of this instrument. - 2.
-It is the Donor's wish that the papers and other materials donated to the Yale Divinity School Library by the terms of this instrument be made available for research in the Yale Divinity School Library as soon as they have been received, arranged, and cataloged.
-The papers shall be made available for research purposes in accordance with the regulations and policies of the Yale Divinity School Library governing the use of manuscript materials for research purposes. - 3.
-Select one:

-The Donor retains to her/himself during her/his lifetime all literary and other property rights to the unpublished writings in the papers (including letters) and other materials donated to the Yale Divinity School Library by the terms of this instrument, following which these literary rights will become the property of the Yale Divinity School Library.
+TO THE YALE DIVINITY SCHOOL LIBRARY, NEW HAVEN, CONNECTICUT convey to the Yale authorities thereof of these papers and , (hereinafter referred to as the Donor), hereby give, donate, and e Divinity School Library at Yale University for administration therein by the f, material as listed and described in the appendix thereunto attached.
+The gift d other materials and of papers and materials that I may from time to time send ity School Library in the future is made subject to the following terms and papers and other materials transferred hereunder will pass to Yale University as of signing of this instrument.
+School Library School onor's wish that the papers and other materials donated to the Yale Divinity rary by the terms of this instrument be made available for research in the Yale hool Library as soon as they have been received, arranged, and cataloged.
+The I be made available for research purposes in accordance with the regulations of the Yale Divinity School Library governing the use of manuscript materials in purposes.
+3. Select one: OR The Donor retains to her/himself during her/his lifetime all literary and other property rights to the unpublished writings in the papers (including letters) and other materials donated to the Yale Divinity School Library by the terms of this instrument, following which these literary rights will become the property of the Yale Divinity School Library.
+The Donor transfers all literary and other property rights to the unpublished writings in the papers (including letters) and other materials donated to the Yale Divinity School Library by the terms of this instrument Signed Date Accepted Date Appendix J

-OR

-\ The Donor transfers all literary and other property rights to the unpublished writings in the papers (including letters) and other materials donated to the Yale Divinity School Library by the terms of this instrument

-Signed Date Accepted Date Appendix J

-Special Collections

-YALE UNIVERSITY DIVINITY SCHOOL LIBRARY